ScribblingGeek operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

 As difficult as this sounds, the key is to just be regular.
 To maintain light but consistent contact.

 Over time, such efforts add to your company image too.
 You're not that person who only calls when you badly need business, you are also a “friend.”

-Lastly, work out an easy, functional method for you to work towards such contact.
+Lastly, work out an easy and functional method for you to maintain contact.
 Something that wouldn't be too much of a hassle over time.
 Obviously, ensure that "consistent" doesn't slip into being persistent.
 You don’t want to be labeled as a pest.

 9. Prepare Templates of Business Letters, Contracts, Employment Agreements, Etc